varunbiswasgit/aiacode/README.md

 # AI Assisted Microsoft Macro, Bash, and PowerShell Scripts

 ## Overview
 This repository contains a collection of PowerShell, MS Macros, and Bash scripts developed using AI tools.
-To my knowledge, the scripts are tested and work best at the time of posting.
+The scripts have been tested and worked to the best of my knowledge at the time of posting.
 The repository also includes tools and scripts for automating workflows, such as bulk issue creation in GitHub.

 ## Scripts Index
 1. **Clean_data_Whatsapp.ps1**: A script for cleaning and processing text files, such as removing extra quotes, validating paths, and extracting data matching specific patterns.